Upcoming Trainings & Workshops

 Trainings & Workshops

-For NYC Juvenile Justice Fair Futures Staff
+for NYC Juvenile Justice Fair Futures Staff

 To meet your learning needs, wants and goals, we developed an array of high-level Training Opportunities, created Learning Communities to help you re-energize and network, and launched weekly Workshop Wednesdays trainings on a range of topics.